C. Robin Ganellin

-He has contributed much to the field of drug discovery and development.
-His most outstanding achievement was the discovery of cimetidine, a drug used to combat stomach ulcers, when he was working at Smith Kline and French.
-He has received many awards and much recognition for his scientific pursuits over the years.
-He now lives near London and is a professor at University College London.
+Ganellin has contributed much to the field of drug discovery and development.
+He was involved in the development of cimetidine, a drug used to combat stomach ulcers, when working at Smith Kline and French which he stated was the achievement in which he takes the most pride.

 Early life

-Born in East London on 1934 January 25, Charon Robin Ganellin knew from an early age that his calling was chemistry.
-During his studies at Harrow County School for Boys, he developed a strong aptitude for science and maths, but his performance in language and history was lacking.
-Although he enjoyed biology and natural history above his other subjects, he was influenced to pursue a career in chemistry.
-Because his father and his maternal uncle were chemists, he recognised that chemists could make a living.
-Uncertain if a career in biology was possible, he decided to become a chemist.
-He began his formal studies at Queen Mary College in London where he received his first degree, a bachelor of science in chemistry.
-He continued his studies at Queen Mary College, researching tropylium chemistry with Michael J.S.
+Ganellin was born in east London.
+His father and maternal uncle were chemists which influenced his choice of profession despite a stated interest in biology and natural history.
+As a child, Ganellin studied at Harrow County Grammar School.
+He began his formal studies at Queen Mary College in London where he received his bachelor of science in chemistry.
+Ganellin continued studying at Queen Mary College researching tropylium chemistry with Michael J.S.
 Dewar where he discovered how to isolate the tropylium cation from cyclooctatetraene.
-For this research, he was awarded his PhD in organic chemistry in 1958 at the age of twenty-four.
+Ganellin was awarded his PhD in organic chemistry in 1958 at age 24 for defending his dissertation titled "Studies in the tropylium series."

-Scientific Work
+Scientific work

 In 1958, shortly after his PhD studies at Queen Mary College, Ganellin joined Smith Kline and French Laboratories in the UK where he began research in medicinal chemistry.
 Two years after starting at SK&F, he went to the Massachusetts Institute of Technology where he performed his postdoctoral work with Arthur C. Cope.
-At MIT he devised the first direct optical resolution of a chiral olefin using platinum complex chemistry.
-After a year at MIT, he returned to the United Kingdom to resume his work at SK&F. In 1966 he headed a landmark research team at SK&F, collaborating with Sir James Black researching histamine H2-receptor antagonists.
-This research eventually led to the discovery of cimetidine, also known by its trademark name Tagamet which is currently produced by GlaxoSmith Kline.
+At MIT, he devised the first direct optical resolution of a chiral olefin using platinum complex chemistry.
+After a year at MIT, he returned to the UK to resume his work at SK&F. In 1966, he headed a landmark research team at SK&F, collaborating with Sir James Black researching histamine H2-receptor antagonists.
+This research eventually led to the discovery of Cimetidine, also known by its trademark name Tagamet which is currently produced by GlaxoSmith Kline.
+Cimetidine quickly garnered over one billion dollars in annual sales.

-Cimetidine was a revolutionary drug at the time of its creation.
-Peptic ulcers, or stomach ulcers, used to be a very serious medical condition.
-Stomach ulcers were very difficult to treat and caused a great deal of pain.
-If left untreated, they could even be life-threatening.
-In some cases, surgery was required to remove the ulcer.
-Because of these factors, cimetidine was an incredibly popular drug after it was approved for prescription.
-Cimetidine first entered the market in the United Kingdom in 1976, and was received extremely well.
-Cimetidine quickly garnered over one billion dollars in annual sales, making it the first blockbuster drug, and it is currently listed by the World Health Organization as one of the most essential drugs.